 At our offices around the world, Materialise offers a variety of programs to help employees live healthy lives.
-For example, at Materialise HQ, during 2017, the initiatives included, but were not limited to: a no-smoking policy/program, ergonomics consulting, a stress management coaching course for managers, flu shots, running training, and a bike leasing program.
-In 2017, all employees with a medical condition participated in the ergonomics consulting, 25% of managers participated in the stress management course, 35% of employees registered for flu shots, and 39% of employees received a bike allowance.
+For example, at Materialise HQ, during 2018, the initiatives included, but were not limited to: a no-smoking policy, fresh fruit deliveries, ergonomics consulting, cholesterol testing, a variety of sports classes, and a bike leasing program.
+In 2018, all employees with a medical condition participated in the ergonomics consulting, 7% received a cholesterol test, 20% took part in a sports class, and 41% received a bike allowance (up 2% over 2017).

 Materialise employees always have access to fresh drinking water, tea, and coffee.
 And every Materialise office has at least one equipped kitchen.
 Flexible contracts are also available to help support work/life balance.
-In 2017, 14% of Belgian and 7.5% of worldwide employees opted for part-time contracts.
+In 2018, approximately 16% of Belgian and 7% of worldwide employees opted for part-time contracts.
+Respectively, this is up 2% and unchanged over 2017.